Cinema Fanatic’s Favorite Fifteen Films of 2014

 More Gugu!
 This time, she’s in a political period romance based on a true story.
 There were so many great feminist films out this year, proving that when women get a voice, they tell important stories that would not be told otherwise.

 I’m pretty sure I am the only person who ever saw this movie.
 It’s a documentary based on a non-fiction book by Jon Savage and it is fabulous.
 It’s more of a visual collage than a traditional documentary, using archival footage, photographs and reenactments to tell its story.
 Also one of the narrators is Ben Whishaw!
 It’s on Netflix, so you have no excuse for not seeing it in the new year!

 In 2014, six of my top films were directed by women, but as you will recall this year I will only be watching films directed or written by women, so next year look forward to a list that will most likely all by films by women!

-Posted on January 1, 2015, in Top List and tagged A Girl Walks Home Alone At Night, Belle, Beyond The Lights, Birdman, Boyhood, Guardians of the Galaxy, Ida, Inherent Vice, Life Itself, Obvious Child, Only Lovers Left Alive, Selma, Teenage, The Babadook, Vi är bäst!, We Are the Best!.
+Posted on January 1, 2015, in Top List and tagged A Girl Walks Home Alone At Night, Belle, Beyond The Lights, Birdman, Boyhood, Favorite Fifteen, Guardians of the Galaxy, Ida, Inherent Vice, Life Itself, Obvious Child, Only Lovers Left Alive, Selma, Teenage, The Babadook, Vi är bäst!, We Are the Best!.
 Bookmark the permalink.
 11 Comments.